top of page

 pristina observator

-Open Hours: Daily, typically 09:00–17:00; closed during liturgical services.
+🕒 Open Hours: Daily, typically 09:00-17:00; closed during liturgical services.

-Terrain: Flat, paved courtyard.
+Accessibility: Flat, paved courtyard.
+Grounds are wheelchair accessible.

 The Story